-On February 8, 2021, we granted a warrants to Holgus Junlian Chengyu Venture Capital Co., Ltd. and Zhuhai Junlian Lingheng Equity Investment Enterprise LLP to purchase a total of 98,973,600 Class A ordinary shares in our company at the total exercise price of RMB522,330,000.
-We expect that such warrant will be exercised in full upon the consummation of the Restructuring and before the completion of this offering.
+On February 8, 2021, we granted warrants to Holgus Junlian Chengyu Venture Capital Co., Ltd. and Zhuhai Junlian Lingheng Equity Investment Enterprise LLP to purchase a total of 98,973,600 Class A ordinary shares in our company at the total exercise price of RMB522,330,000.
+On April 23, 2021, Holgus Junlian Chengyu Venture Capital Co., Ltd. and Zhuhai Junlian Lingheng Equity Investment Enterprise LLP exercised such warrants in full.